 The Apgar test is evaluated at one minute and five minutes after birth to determine how well the baby is faring.
 It looks at things like heart rate, muscle tone, reflexes, breathing, and skin color.

 Low scores are associated with difficulty breathing, a low or absent heart rate, low muscle tone, poor or no reflexes, and blue skin color.
 A low score has also been associated with later diagnoses of cerebral palsy.

 How Prolonged Labor Can Lead to Cerebral Palsy

 Prolonged labor is a problem that many women face when giving birth.
-It can cause a number of problems, but with the right care from doctors and nurses, there do not have to be any lasting complications.
-Unfortunately for some children, this difficult labor will result in complications that cause brain damage, and ultimately cerebral palsy.
+It can cause a number of problems, but with the proper care from doctors and nurses, there do not have to be any lasting complications.

 Early diagnosis and treatment for prolonged labor are crucial for the best outcomes.
 Many cases of cerebral palsy could have been avoided with better medical care.

 If you had prolonged labor and your child was diagnosed with cerebral palsy, you may be able to file a lawsuit to prove that your medical care was inadequate and seek the justice and compensation your child needs to live with this condition.

 - Abnormal Labor Follow-up: Complications, Prognosis, Patient Education.
 (2019, November 9).
 Diseases & Conditions - Medscape Reference.